 Creative work in each season takes place in a series of workshops hosted by a partner organisation in each area, and led by the Music Junction workshop leader and the LCO musician team.
 The sessions include a variety of activities, such as physical and musical warm-up exercises, improvisation, the production of original material and informal ensemble performances.
 More accomplished students mentor beginner and less experienced instrumentalists and singers.
 At the heart of the workshops is also the opportunity to work alongside a composer on a new commission, which is inspired each year by a different artistic theme.
-The theme for the 2014/15 season is ‘transformation’, and will be inspired in part by the WW1 commemorations and in part by the individual journey of each participant, building on their work inspired by their emotions last season.

 Each year the Music Junction participants work with the artist-in-residence for the season, exploring ideas within the workshops, and in this way contributing to the process of making the new work.
 The new piece, commissioned by the LCO, is premiered in a showcase performance as part of its concert season.
 The groups from each region come together as an ensemble of 150 participants to rehearse before performing the new work with the LCO, and their Music Director and Principal Conductor Christopher Warren-Green, in an internationally renowned London concert hall.
 This extraordinary and exciting performance is shared with an audience of friends, family and supporters, many of who are completely new to the concert-going experience.